Eczbek/xieite/docs/namespaces/containers/structures/fixed_map/1/operators/array_subscript.md

 &nbsp;

 ## Description
 Accesses a value by its key.
-Accessing a nonexistent key invokes undefined behavior.
+Accessing a nonexistent key throws `std::out_of_range`.

 &nbsp;